The Ledge

 She reaches up to peck him on the cheek; he doesn't react.
 She takes this as normal.
 She spins around the foyer in a waltz with a large tote bag slung over her shoulder and the confident, dreamy expectation of continued continuity.
 Everything happens.

 All the while she chatters.
 The man picks up a bag on the floor next to him and walks alone out the door.
-When it closes behind him he feels instant relief, leaves the bag, and begins walking forward.
+When it closes behind him he feels instant relief, leaves the bag at the door, and begins walking forward.

 Part 3